 Inflation multipliers are provided for all 50 states, Puerto Rico and eight Canadian provinces.
-In all, cost trends are included for 184 cities and state averages.
-Prior to 2009, the cost multipliers are provided on a regional basis.
+In all, cost trends are included for 184 cities.
+Prior to January 2010, the cost trends are available on a regional basis.

-To determine the current replacement cost of a building, select the closest city or the state average for remote locations from Zurich's replacement value cost trends.
-Locate the date across the top of the chart that corresponds to the last time the existing values were updated.
-Scroll down the chart to the city or state average you selected that best represents the location for the reported values.
-The multiplier at the intersection of the date and location is the multiplier to apply to the existing values to arrive at the estimated current replacement cost.
+To determine the current replacement cost of a building, select the closest city from Zurich's Replacement Value Cost Trends.
+Find the date across the top of the page that corresponds to the last time the existing values were updated.
+Scroll down the page to the closest city and note the multiplier.
+Multiply the factor provided by the existing estimated replacement cost to arrive at the current estimated replacement cost.

 The personal property cost trends are calculated by use of a weighted index and include an installation factor.

-for the July 2014 personal property cost trends.
+for the January 2015 Real property and Personal property cost trends.

 Zurich's property valuation experience